London county hurling team

 The London county hurling team represents London in hurling and is governed by London GAA, the county board of the Gaelic Athletic Association.
 The team competes in the Joe McDonagh Cup and the National Hurling League.
 It formerly competed in the Ulster and Leinster Senior Hurling Championships.

-London's home ground is McGovern Park, South Ruislip, Oxley Park, Watford.
-The team's manager is vacant.
+London's home ground is McGovern Park in South Ruislip.
+The team's manager is Eoin O'Neill.

 The team last won the All-Ireland Senior Championship in 1901 but has never won the National League.